JeremyManiago/ME_Fall_2023/INTL 201/INTL 20100 ; International Studies - A Global Perspective.md

 - [ ] Exam 2 | [Lecture Exam 2 Directions](https://youtu.be/9v5-Uc8ayxw) | [[Exam 2 Study Guide_SU2023.docx]] | [[Exam 2 Study Guide]], 📅 2023-10-25 ⏫
 	- [x] <u>Multiple Choice (Part 1 of 2)</u> ✅ 2023-10-28
-	- [ ] <u>Essay (Part 2 of 2)</u>
+	- [x] <u>Essay (Part 2 of 2)</u> ✅ 2023-10-29
 		- [x] **1.
 Consider the different Modes of Production that have been described in class.
 Define "Mode of Production" as explained in the lecture.
 Explain the characteristics that make Capitalism a unique Mode of Production?** ✅ 2023-10-29
-		- [ ] **2.
+		- [x] **2.
 Explain the main characteristics of the Neoliberal economic system.
 Identify three specific national or international institutions or Neoliberal policies and explain how they contribute to creating a neoliberal system.
-Explain why neoliberal policies contribute to globalization.**
+Explain why neoliberal policies contribute to globalization.** ✅ 2023-10-29